DanielJDufour/geomask/README.md

 const { rows } = geomask.outside({ raster_bbox, raster_srs, raster_height, raster_width, mask, mask_srs: 4326 })
 ```
-rows is a multi-dimensional array where reach row includes the ranges of pixels outside the mask
+rows is a multi-dimensional array where each row includes the ranges of pixels outside the mask
 ```js
 [
   [ [0, 967] ], // the top rows of the raster don't intersect the geometry mask